Updates, News & Events

 The first phase of construction between Creedon Lane (by Howe-Manning School) and Essex Street was completed in the fall of 2020.

-Due to the collaborative efforts of MELD, Middleton DPW and various Town agencies, a significant portion of Phase 2 construction between Webb Street and Maple Street is now complete!
+Due to the collaborative efforts of MELD, Middleton DPW and various Town agencies, the Phase 2 construction between Central Street and Oak Street is now substantially complete!
+There is now 1.5 miles of continuous trail, between Essex Street and Oak Street.

 Officers of Middleton Rail Trail Alliance (MiRTA):